maiHydrogen/demato/README.md

 - Voila!!!
 You are good to go with the Setup.

 - Flutter Setup -
-  Follow the intructions given [here](https://docs.flutter.dev/get-started/install)
+  Follow the instructions given [here](https://docs.flutter.dev/get-started/install)

 A few resources to get you started if this is your first Flutter project: